work-design/rails_vite/README.md

 * You can put js or css files under `app/views`, same name as action, which will load automatically.

-## Usage
-How to use my plugin.

-## Installation
-Add this line to your application's Gemfile:

 ```ruby
 gem 'viter'
 ```